 First, obviously, make sure you are providing a good product or service that also meets customer needs.

-Second, focus on delivering exceptional customer service, and making it up to the mark.
+Second, focus on delivering exceptional customer service and meeting expectations.

 Finally, stay up-to-date with customer feedback and use it to improve your brand.
 By following these tips, you can improve your brand’s NPS and build long-term customer loyalty.